Difference between ETH and ETH2 on Coinbase? 3 Changes – 1 Controversy!

 You can’t stake Bitcoin if they are worth “nothing.”

-All the nodes HAVE to agree that the block is correct and if it’s NOT, say someone produces a faulty set of transactions on the blockchain it forks into 2, and ALL the computer continues to build on the longest chain.
+All the nodes HAVE to agree that the block is correct, and if it’s NOT, say someone produces a faulty set of transactions on the blockchain, it forks into 2, and ALL the computers continues to build on the longest chain.

 To prevent 1 supercomputer from creating blocks and lying on who gets what money, Bitcoin increases its difficulty based on how much computing power is attached to the network.